mheinzel/correct-optimisations/thesis-defence/slides-extended.md

 ## Let-sinking

-  - pretty similar to DBE
+  - results similar to DBE
     - also requires liveness information to find location
     - can be done directly, with repeated liveness querying
     - annotations make it more efficient